think0rcode/whatismyip/README.md

 2. **JSON** – returns `{ "ipv4": "...", "ipv6": "..." }`.
 3. **XML** – returns `<ip><ipv4>...</ipv4><ipv6>...</ipv6></ip>`.

-The response type is chosen based on the request's `Content-Type` header.
-If that header is missing, the optional `format` query parameter or the `Accept` header is used as a fallback.
+The response type is chosen based on the request's `Accept` header.
+If that header is missing, the default `format` will be Plain text.

 ### Authentication